DrStef/MIMII-Unsupervised-classification-of-valve-sounds/README.md

 Can a beamformer get rid of ambient noise artifically added to the sound of interest ?

-- Assuming mic 1 is in the direction of the source, and that some noise was recorded in the direction of microphone number 1, it will be difficult to denoise the recording.
+- Assuming mic 1 is in the direction of the source, and that some noise source was recorded in the direction of microphone number 1, it will be difficult to denoise the recordings.
 - if some isotropic ambient noise was recorded, in this case the beamformer will be efficient

+Fortunately is most recordigs we listened to, the ambient noise seems to be rather isotropic or at least the main noise source is not at 000 deg.
+Therefore the MVDR beamformer should attanuate the ambient noise.
+At least at low frequencies under 1000 Hz since w assume the array in free field.

 ##  Multi-Microphone diagnosis sensor.